Blunk-electronic/ET/doc/board.rst

 an index to identify them.
 Placeholders can be part of the silkscreen or the assembly documentation.

+By default placeholders are tied to the package and thus have a position relative to the reference point of the parent package.
+This implies:
+- If the package moves then the placeholder moves along.
+- If the package rotates then the placeholder rotates about the reference point of the package.
+The new rotation of the actual placeholder content about its own origin is the sum of the new rotation of the package and the rotation of the placeholder.
+- If a console command is applied that performs a relative movement then the placeholder is anchored relatively to the package.

+Alternatively the connection between placeholder and package can be breached so that the placeholder gets an absolute position.
+This implies:
+- If the package moves or rotates then the placeholder stays where it is.
+- The placeholder can be moved independently of the package.
+- If a console command is applied that performs an absolute positioning then the connection with the package is severed.
+- If the operator moves a placeholder via the GUI then the connection with the package is severed automatically.
+The connection can be restored by assigning a relative position.

 #.
 Move Name

 	This example command moves the name placeholder number 2 of IC1